micmejia/bible-dump/NKJV/Leviticus/Lev 6.md

 All the males among the priests may eat it.
 It _is_ most holy.

 ###### 30
-But no sin offering from which _any_ of the blood is brought into the tabernacle of meeting, to make atonement in [^i]the holy _place_, shall be eaten.
+But no sin offering from which _any_ of the blood is brought into the tabernacle of meeting, to make atonement in the holy _place_, shall be eaten.
 It shall be burned in the fire.